jakadak/TF2-extended-fonts/README.md

 2. add `#base "customfontfiles.res"` to begining of clientscheme.res file
 If your HUD is using any custom fonts, just simply add them to customfontfiles.res.

-Feel free to use TF2.ttf, TF2build.ttf, TF2professor.ttf, TF2secondary.ttf.
+Feel free to use TF2.ttf, TF2build.ttf, TF2professor.ttf, TF2secondary.ttf, Ocra.ttf, Blocks.ttf.
-Also, publisher is not responsible for distributing in any way.
+Disclaimer: Publisher is not responsible for distributing software in any way.
 Project files are made with FontForge.
 ***
 Before and after comparison